rorycl/xerooauthtokenserver/README.md

 xerooauthtokenserver/token also provides a package to easily integrate the Xero OAuth2 flow into a Go programme.

 ## Usage

+Ensure you have configurated a Xero OAuth2 web app at `https://developer.xero.com/app/manage` and generated a client id and secret.
+It is important that one of the "Redirect URIs" is set to `http://localhost:5001/` or your locally configured server address.

+Run the server (you may want to set the `XEROCLIENTID` and `XEROCLIENTSECRET` environmental variables for convenience first) and navigate to `http://127.0.0.1:5001` and follow the Xero authentication flow.
+You can then extract a token at the `/token` endpoint, force a refresh at `/refresh` or view the server data at `/healthz`.

+Security: it is not advisable to put this server on the public internet.

+## Programme options

 ```
 Usage: